AyanRuzdan/cse-material/Questions/Misc/Sum of Max and Min.md

 ## Approach

 ### Sorting
-Best way to find the minimum and maximum element is by sorting the array and then picking the first and the last element.
+Simplest way to find the minimum and maximum element is by sorting the array and then picking the first and the last element.
 ### Code
 ```cpp
 int sumOfMaxMin(int arr[], int n){